Uniform-in-time propagation of chaos for Consensus-Based Optimization: Introduction

-In the rest of this introduction, we provide the basic setting of the CBO algorithm in~\cref{sub:setup}, and then we provide a brief literature review on propagation of chaos in~\cref{sec:propagation_chaos}, to understand our work in relation to the broader context.
+In the rest of this introduction, we provide the basic setting of the CBO algorithm in~\cref{sub:setup}, and provide a brief literature review on propagation of chaos in~\cref{sec:propagation_chaos}.
 We then summarize our contributions and present a plan of the paper in~\cref{sub:our_contributions}, and finally introduce key notation for the rest of the paper in~\cref{sec:notations}.